SabrinaArzam/fit_function_two_diodes/README.md

-# Fit function for two diode
+# Fit function for two diodes
-Curve fitting for two diode to optimize and find an optimal set of paramaters for defined diode function that best fits a given theorical set
+Curve fitting for two diodes to optimize and find an optimal set of paramaters for defined diode function that best fits a given theorical set